Kubekk/louply_docs/User_Guide.md

 !!!

 !!!success Louply AI Assistant Response:
-Louply AI Assistant: AI Assistant: Sure, here's a sample privacy policy outline for your website:
+Sure, here's a sample privacy policy outline for your website:
 1. Introduction
 2. Information Collection and Use
 3. Cookies and Tracking Technologies